-What is a Quality Score in search engine ad campaigns, and how do I get good ones?
+What is a Quality Score in search engine ad campaigns, and how do I get a good one?

 The Google Ads and Microsoft Advertising platforms use quality scores as a key element at the core of how paid search engine ad campaigns work.